 - If you are not good with measurement, and are not using the Cookie Cutter tool, try placing a drinking glass over the stain, and tracing around it with the cutting tool, then use the same drinking glass to cut out the new piece.

 - Before performing this procedure, you may want to have your carpet professionally cleaned.
 This is because the new patch, if unused or taken from a little used corner somewhere, will inevitably be cleaner than the area of carpet you are removing and may not blend in well, especially if the stain is in a high traffic area.

 - Always exercise caution when using the carpet cutting tool.
 It is best to wear canvas working gloves to avoid injury.

-- If you are unsure of this procedure, or uncomfortable in performing the necessary steps, you should not hesitate to contact a carpet professional who will perform the repairs for you.
+- If you are unsure of the Swapping out the Spot procedure, or uncomfortable in performing the necessary steps, you should not hesitate to contact a carpet professional who will perform the repairs for you.
 You can find carpet repair professionals in your area by checking your local Chamber of Commerce or the yellow pages.

 - If in doubt about the qualifications of any professional, before allowing them into your home, check with your local Better Business Bureau, either by phone or online.